-Some others come with a central fifth burner or even an integrated griddle in between the outer burners.
+Others may come with a central fifth burner or even an integrated griddle between the outer burners.

 Range Size – Fitting In Your Kitchen

 Be sure to measure your kitchen before you purchase anything.
-Most appliances manufacturers have a range of options available for common sizes.
+Most appliance manufacturers have a range of options available for common sizes.

-Range + oven combos tend to come in one of two styles:
+Range plus oven combos tend to come in one of two styles:

-Freestanding Gas Ranges - with solid sides and oven controls usually located behind the cooktop.
+- Freestanding gas ranges have solid sides and oven controls are usually located behind the cooktop.

-Slide-in Gas Ranges - often with lips on either side of the cooktop designed to slightly overlap the counter on either side and oven controls sometimes on the front with the burner controls.
+- Slide-in Gas Ranges often have lips on either side of the cooktop designed to slightly overlap the counter on either side, and oven controls sometimes on the front with the burner controls.